-CPD – keeping your knowledge current
+CPD – knowledge worth sharing

 Continuing Professional Development (CPD) is any kind of structured learning undertaken by professionals that serves to enhance their skills and competencies.

 The Central Bank of Ireland's Minimum Competency Code 2011 (MCC) requires that qualifications must be maintained and built upon through CPD to ensure that insurance practitioners keep their knowledge current.
 In practice, CPD also offers great opportunities for personal development and networking.

 To help you to meet your CPD requirements, we accredit, deliver and monitor CPD as part of your Insurance Institute membership benefit package.

 Under the MCC, in order to work in a regulated role you must hold a recognised insurance qualification with a professional designation or have been certified as a Grandfathered Person by a regulated firm.
 To maintain your accreditation as a Qualified or Grandfathered Person, you must satisfy the following CPD requirements:

 - Complete 15 hours of formal CPD each calendar year.